 Several CSU units sponsor ongoing programs specifically addressing substance abuse, responsible decision-making, security procedures and practices, sexual assault and healthy lifestyles, including the:

-Relevant pamphlets are available in these offices,
+Relevant pamphlets are available in these offices, plus other

-national Collegiate Alcohol Awareness Week, National Collegiate
+Collegiate Alcohol Awareness Week, National Collegiate Drug

-Drug Awareness Week and Sexual Assault Awareness Week.
+Awareness Week and Sexual Assault Awareness Week.
 Numerous

 off-campus resources available in the Columbus area are listed in